LC

 Taxon distribution as listed in assessment

-In the UAE, this plant has been reported from Dibba and Shwaib to the eastern part of the country (Jongbloed et al. 2003).
-Globally, the native range of this species spans from Cape Verde through the western and central Sahara, on to the Arabian Peninsula (Board of Trustees, RBG Kew 2019).
+Within the UAE, this species is recorded along the Arabian Gulf Coast between Abu Dhabi and Ajman (Jongbloed et al. 2003).
+Globally, the native range of this species spans across the tropical and subtropical Old World (Board of Trustees, RBG Kew 2019).

 Is there a map available in assessment?